 Another way to save a lot of money is to refinish or repurpose items you already have.
 Cabinets can look brand new if you repaint them and add new pulls.
 Tile can be torn out and refinish the floor with paint, or simply tile the shower area only.
 Bathtubs, sinks, and showers can feel new with a new faucet.
 Any place where you can create a new look with an existing piece will save money.

 Shop the Sales

 Purchasing items at a discounted rate will always cut costs.
+You can choose to remodel your bathroom into any color, shape or trend but if you are going to have a bathroom remodel, make sure that you get everything you need at the right price.
+The hygienic shower panels are perfect for hotels but that doesn’t mean that you can’t find those for your home!
+Shopping around is important so that you can get the best possible deal.
 Many places sell items at a discounted rate, especially if they are offering gently used products.
 Other sites, like Victoria Plum, have clearance sections with things that are last year’s style.
 If you are crafty, look at thrift stores where you can turn old dressers or curio cabinets into vanities and cabinets.
 Watch when businesses typically put things on sale, shop last year’s products, and consider laminate that looks the authentic material.
 Any chance you can, select the less expensive option.

 Do-It-Yourself Whenever Possible

 Not everyone has the knack for doing projects themselves.
 However, if you can tile a floor or install new fixtures, it will save you money.
 Hiring contractors will cost you the materials, time, and labor.
 If you must go with a specialized person for a project, consider purchasing the materials to assist.
 The more tasks you can take on yourself, the more money you will save.
 When selecting help, try to group projects and make sure to create deadlines.